 Conclusion

 Changing your name in Kenya is a straightforward legal process.
 With the right guidance, you can complete the process smoothly.
 Whether you’re changing your name for personal, social, cultural, or religious reasons, it is important to follow the proper steps.
-Remember, the name change becomes official only after the process is gazetted, the deed poll marked registered and all relevant documents are updated.
+Remember, the name change becomes official only after the process is gazetted, the deed poll marked registered, and all relevant documents are updated.

 If you need assistance with your name change, our team of experienced lawyers is here to help.
 Schedule a Consultation with us so we can help you get started on the process of changing your name.